 April arrives with a batch of killer new concerts, and tickets for the choicest events are already on sale or will be soon.
-In addition to unmissable acts, this month also features a new addition to the city’s best live music venues: Williamsburg’s industrial-chic Brooklyn Steel, where you’ll find indie rock titan Mitski (who made it into our best albums of 2016) and deliciously nerdy crew the Decemberists coronating its opening.
-And if you're looking for some late-night music, be sure to consult our weekly list of New York's best parties as well.
+You can catch unmissable acts playing at the city's best live music venues, from next year's biggest popstars on the rise to veteran fringe experimentalists.
+And if you're looking for some late-night music, be sure to consult our monthly list of New York's best parties as well.

 RECOMMENDED: See our guide to concerts in NYC

 San Francisco's Deafheaven dips into black metal’s battle-tested playbook—rage-against-the-void screams and vein-popping blast beats—while boasting a distinctly blissed-out, dream-pop guitar palette.